 A global market that continues to expand

-According to Alexandre de Juniac, Director General and CEO of IATA, despite a slowdown at the end of 2018 due to the weakening of world trade and geopolitical uncertainties, he believes global demand for air freight will increase by 3.7% in 2019.
-To continue the excellent progress of recent years, the sector must improve its uptake of digital and other new technologies.
-These changes will make it possible to transport more varied products under better conditions (pharmaceutical products).
+According to IATA, to continue the excellent progress of recent years, the sector must improve its uptake of digital and other new technologies.
+These changes will make it possible to transport more varied products under better conditions (such as pharmaceutical products).
+As more businesses look into nearshoring away from Central-east Asia, the need for transportation of goods is going to increase in importance with few alternatives offering the speed and reliability of air freight.

 The Mexican airline cargo transport market